 Access the registration request form here: https://forms.office.com/r/Z6kkrtk8Df

-This form will open at 12 PM on the first day of registration period 1 and close two weeks later at 12 PM.
-Specific dates will be updated on the form quarterly.
+This form will open on the first day of registration period 1 and close two weeks later at the end of period 1.
+Specific dates and times will be updated on the form quarterly.

 Other key details: